awslabs/iot-app-kit/README.md

 * [Creating a custom source](https://github.com/awslabs/iot-app-kit/tree/main/docs/CustomSources.md) - Learn how to create a custom source for your needs.

+## Contributors guide to IoT App Kit
+Learn how to contribute at [the development guide](https://github.com/awslabs/iot-app-kit/tree/main/docs/development.md).

 ## Packages

 The IoT Application Kit containing the following public packages: